SaeedDev94/filimo-plus/README.md

 ### Note

-You must create account in [filimo](https://www.filimo.com/) and buy package to use this app
+You must create account in [filimo](https://www.filimo.com/) and buy subscription package to use this app

 ### Dependencies